WGLab/doc-ANNOVAR/misc/faq.md

     ANNOVAR retrieves ensGene definition from UCSC, so it depends on the version that UCSC has used.
 For human hg19 build, just go to http://www.genome.ucsc.edu/cgi-bin/hgTrackUi?hgsid=211204337&g=ensGene, and see what is the latest release for Ensembl gene prediction.

+1. **How to annotate ENSEMBL gene on the hg38 genome coordinate?**

+     The ensGene file for hg38 is not provided by ANNOVAR because UCSC did not generate this file.
+However, a user pointed out that UCSC have replaced the ensGene.txt using GENCODEV26 (wgEncodeGencodeCompV26.txt track).
+Both files contain the same information.
+Therefore, if you want to annotate Ensemble genes based on hg38, you should use the GENCODE file instead.
+Detailed instructions are given in the gene-based annotation page.

 1. **How ANNOVAR handles different coordinate systems for mitochondria?**

     UCSC's build (for example, hg19) differ from NCBI's build (for example NCBI 37) in a few subtle manners, for example, replacing contigs by chr_random, and the use of different mitochondia assemblies.
 UCSC's hg19 assembly used the old version mitochondria genome (NC_001807), but 1000 genomes cosortium has replace the chrM with the latest Cambridge Reference Sequence version (NC_012920).
 So if you align your sequence data and call variants against the NC_012920, then you cannot really annotate your variants using UCSC's gene definition.
 It is necessary to stick with the identical coordinate.
 For autosomes and chrX/Y, this is not a real issue as they are pretty consistent.